 Considering becoming a vendor at the CityCenter Danbury Farmers’ Market for 2019?
 Please give us a call at 203-792-1711 or or email firstname.lastname@example.org or email@example.com for details.

-We’re looking forward to our third year on the Danbury CityCenter Green with adjacent parking, weekly music, food trucks, food demos and tastings, the downtown trolley and lots more.
+We’re looking forward to our third year on the Danbury CityCenter Green with adjacent complimentary parking, weekly live music, food demos and tastings, the FREE Downtown Trolley and lots more.

 Look for more Family Days and Free give-away days.